 During autumn, pumpkin is featured on restaurant menus.
 Traditional German restaurants, such as Hotel Rosenhof in Ramstein and Burgrestaurant Lichtenberg near Kusel, make flavorful pumpkin soup.
 Ristorante Taormina and Trattoria da Salvatore, both Italian restaurants in Landstuhl, offer superb pumpkin-filled ravioli.

 Enjoy German culture and pleasant fall weather while getting a dose of vitamins from delicious pumpkin.
-And if you need ideas for cooking with pumpkin at home, do a quick search on Pinterest and visit www.bbcgoodfood.com/recipes/collection/pumpkin.
+And if you need ideas for cooking with pumpkin at home, do a quick search on Pinterest and visit this list of creative pumpkin dishes.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!

 Follow us on social media!